 can range between 1-4%.
 Usually most exchanges will support card or bank

 transfer and some even paypal for deposits.
 For buying altcoins you’ll need

 to first buy or deposit Bitcoin or Ethereum for buying cryptos like ripple

 or monero.
 For withdrawals you’ll need to navigate in your exchange

 interface to a withdrawal request and fill in your bank account

-Our top pick exchange for Monero would be Bittrex and with the best price of
+Our top pick exchange for Monero would be Kraken and with the best price of

 Monero is Kraken, Bitfinex.